openrewrite/rewrite-docs/changelog/8-1-2-Release.md

 [Recipe](https://github.com/openrewrite/rewrite/blob/v8.1.1/rewrite-core/src/main/java/org/openrewrite/Recipe.java) no longer exposes a [getSingleSourceApplicableTest](https://github.com/openrewrite/rewrite/blob/v7.34.3/rewrite-core/src/main/java/org/openrewrite/Recipe.java#L241) or a [getApplicableTest](https://github.com/openrewrite/rewrite/blob/v7.34.3/rewrite-core/src/main/java/org/openrewrite/Recipe.java#L203) method.
 Recipe authors should, instead, use [Preconditions.check(TreeVisitor check, TreeVisitor visitor)](https://github.com/openrewrite/rewrite/blob/v8.0.0/rewrite-core/src/main/java/org/openrewrite/Preconditions.java#L30) to conditionally apply the visitor only if the check makes sense.

-As this is semantically equivalent to the rewrite 7 single source applicability test, recipe authors will generally just have to copy the body of their old applicability test method into the first argument of the call to `Preconditions.check()`.
+As this is semantically equivalent to the OpenRewrite 7 single source applicability test, recipe authors will generally just have to copy the body of their old applicability test method into the first argument of the call to `Preconditions.check()`.

-In rewrite 7, `Recipe.getApplicabilityTest()` was rarely used as it was confusing to most users.
+In OpenRewrite 7, `Recipe.getApplicabilityTest()` was rarely used as it was confusing to most users.
 If your recipe uses it, you will need to convert your recipe to a [ScanningRecipe](#new-approach-to-recipe-visiting).

 {% hint style="warning" %}
 There is, unfortunately, no way for a YAML recipe to use `Preconditions`.
 We hope to support such a feature for them eventually, though.